 Also, the court has the power, in certain circumstances, to reverse the disposal of assets, like share transfers or the transfer of property.

-Lowry Legal: An Authority on Divorce and Division of Assets
+FAQs: Divorce and Division of Assets

 For anyone who is concerned about a spouse selling assets before divorce, it’s vital to seek experienced legal representation.
 Working with a family law solicitor will help you to get to the bottom of what is at stake, while also outlining the steps you can take to obtain your fair share.
 Crucially, it can also ensure that you don’t attempt anything that could undermine your position, or land you in legal trouble of your own making.